 Isabella Caruso and Ariella Levisohn from the Greater Boroughs Partnership for Health recently sat down over Zoom with Dr. Safdar Medina, a pediatrician at Tri-River Family Health Center in Uxbridge, MA, and a Southborough resident, to talk about COVID-19 vaccines for children under five.
 We discussed common questions related to COVID-19 vaccination for young kids, including safety, efficacy, and when to get the vaccine if you were recently infected with the virus.
 You can view the recording of the conversation here.

 There are no local vaccination clinics planned at this time.
 Click here to signup for email notifications of upcoming clinics through Town News.
 Visit www.vaxfinder.mass.gov to schedule an vaccine appointment.

-If you tested positive for COVID-19 or were exposed to someone with COVID-19 and have questions, please call the Health Department at 508-393-5009 during normal business hours or leave a message.
 The Town of Northborough is committed to keeping the community informed as we all work together through this challenging public health crisis.
 This page is intended to provide information regarding municipal operations, Federal and State actions, and additional resources that will help our residents navigate the pandemic.
 Please take the time to view the resources available on the left side of this page and, as always, feel free to reach out to any department as we continue to provide services to the community.
 Please help us by distributing the message and resources here to anyone who may benefit from them.